 - Consultants and sector professionals

-- Prerequisite: Professionals in WASH and development related disciplines, wishing to deepen their knowledge in water, sanitation and hygiene in both humanitarian and development contexts.
+- Prerequisite: Professionals in WASH and development related disciplines, with at least a Bachelor degree, wishing to deepen their knowledge in water, sanitation and hygiene in both humanitarian and development contexts.

 Certificate and exams